 - Does your brand carry a certain level of expertise around a holiday or Christmas related topic?
 Update your website blog with some tips and ideas for the season that relate back to your business.

 - A “12 days of Christmas” or Advent Calendar themed campaign works really well with time-limited offers and helps to create that sense of urgency.

 - Update your website’s key information like opening times, delivery deadlines and highlight your shipping and returns policy.

 - Make sure your Google My Business and any other directory listings are up to date with your holiday trading hours.

 - Update all your enquiry form notifications on your website if you need to.
 You’ll remember to set up an out of office reply during the festive holiday period, but what about the auto-responders for the enquiries to your website?
-Or your generic email addresses like ‘[email protected]’ or ‘[email protected]’ that a customer might email?
+Or your generic email addresses like ‘sales@’ or ‘info@’ that a customer might email?
 Don’t assume that just because it’s Christmas, people won’t be visiting your website and ensure you’re giving a great impression of your business right from the first contact.